luckinet/loca/03_build_census_database/README.md

 ## Post-processing

 After collecting all information in a harmonized database some further steps are required.
-These are
+The final script `99_make_database.R` carries these out:

 -   summarize values per territorial unit, in case they were double reported or when external concepts had to be harmonized so that several external concepts refer to the same harmonized concept.
 -   optionally interpolate missing values (depending on the model run)
 -   carry out checks that ensure the patterns are within reasonable bounds.
--   determine flags for provenance documentation.
+-   determine quality flags for provenance documentation.